DiegoGuevaraO/curriculum-vitae/README.md

-# Diego Emanuel Guevara Orduña
+# Diego Guevara - CV
-## Profile

-Information Technology Engineer with experience in web development and deep knowledge in Python, HTML and JavaScript.
+This is a Curriculum Vitae and portfolio project.